Regretting You: Plot

-Later, Jonah and Morgan locate Chris’s car in a hotel parking lot, confirming the affair.
-She beats the car before driving it home herself.
-Clara later sees the damage and questions her mother about it, who refuses to explain.
-Meanwhile, Clara sneaks out to see Miller at work.
-Upon her return, she finds Morgan has damaged the kitchen door but again will not explain.
+Later, Jonah and Morgan locate Chris's car in a hotel parking lot, confirming the affair.
+Morgan beats the car before driving it home.
+Clara questions Morgan about the damage, but Morgan declines to explain.
+Clara later sneaks out to see Miller, returning to find that Morgan has destroyed the kitchen door.

-Jonah hands Elijah over to Morgan the next day, insisting he has Chris’s smile, so fears Chris may be his biological father.
-After a few days, Clara confronts Jonah so he can resume parenting responsibilities, while she and Morgan agree to help however they can.
+Jonah hands Elijah over to Morgan the next day, suspecting Chris may be Elijah's biological father.
+Clara confronts Jonah and persuades him to continue parenting Elijah, agreeing to help however she can.